 As Dr. Harvey so passionately put it, “Please understand that every inch of Hampton University, from the area that encompasses the Emancipation Oak, Strawberry Banks, to every grain of sand found along the shoreline that hugs the campus on three sides, is sacred land and essential to its historic legacy and mission.”

-Dr. Harvey added, “This is not the first time our land has been the target of imminent domain.”
+Dr. Harvey added, “This is not the first time our land has been the target of eminent domain.”

-According to Dr. Harvey, on two previous occasions, campus property was taken using the imminent domain rule and the land ended up not being used for the purposes stated.
+According to Dr. Harvey, on two previous occasions, campus property was taken using the eminent domain rule and the land ended up not being used for the purposes stated.